SwierzewskiP/kalorion-calorie-calculator/README.md

 ### Result screen

-*Voila!* Our user now knows how many calories to eat daily (and how low he or she can go, while eating less to still be healthy).
+*Voila!* Our user now knows how many calories to eat daily (and how low he or she can go, while eating less to remain healthy).

 ![](src/main/resources/static/img/readme/yourcalories.png)

 ### THE Food Diary

-This view is the *meat and potatoes* (pun intended!) of my app, where all magic happens:
+This view is the *meat and potatoes* (pun intended!) of my app, where all "magic" happens:
 * Every meal has its kcal and macros calculated per weight.
 * Every meal type (eg. breakfast, dinner etc.) has calculated its total kcal and nutrients.
-* Then all is summed up and displayed as whole-day-total in this beautiful footer (total macros are calculated as default diet amounts – 20% protein / 30% fat / 50% carbohydrates).
+* Then all is summed up and displayed as whole-day-total in this beautiful footer (total macro limits are calculated as recommended default diet amounts – 20% protein, 30% fat, 50% carbohydrates).

 ![](src/main/resources/static/img/readme/fooddiary-1.png)